harness/developer-hub/kb/continuous-integration/harness-cloud-faqs.md

 **Incident Response and Forensics**:

-* **Traceability**: SLSA helps in maintaining detailed records of software changes and their origins, which is crucial for incident response and forensic investigations in the event of a security breach.
+* **Traceability**: SLSA helps maintain detailed records of software changes and their origins, which is crucial for incident response and forensic investigations in the event of a security breach.

 ### How is SLSA v1.0 different from SLSA v0.1?